Vietnam.vn - Nền tảng quảng bá Việt Nam

 Painter Ngo Manh Lan

 Painter - People's Artist Ngo Manh Lan participated in the Dien Bien Phu campaign as a painter but with the mentality of a soldier.
 He ate and lived with the soldiers, also dug mountains, slept in tunnels, endured the rain, and ate rice balls.
-Perhaps this was the period of time that brought him the most emotions, accumulating the most battlefield realities.
+Perhaps this was the period that brought him the most emotions, accumulated the most battlefield realities.
 And in the flood of things he saw with his own eyes, he picked up a pen to draw.
-Due to battlefield conditions, he did not have much time to complete his works, only focusing on sketching more than 100 pictures.
+Due to the battlefield conditions, he did not have much time to complete his works, only focusing on sketching more than 100 pictures.
 Some of them became independent works, some were just quick sketches.
-However, through the works he left behind, viewers can feel the Dien Bien Phu spirit throughout, almost flowing through his veins.
+However, through the works he left behind, viewers can feel a Dien Bien spirit throughout, almost flowing through his veins.

-2. In fact, with more than 100 sketches of "56 days and nights of digging mountains, sleeping in tunnels, pouring rain, and rice balls" by artist - People's Artist Ngo Manh Lan, the works themselves contain great meanings and artistic values.
+2. In fact, with more than 100 sketches of “56 days and nights of digging mountains, sleeping in tunnels, pouring rain, and eating rice balls” by artist - People's Artist Ngo Manh Lan, the works themselves contain great meanings and artistic values.

-To the country, he was not only a brave and talented Dien Bien Phu painter, a great artist of the revolutionary fine arts, but also a person with the leading merit in creating the country's animation career with works "... imbued with the spirit of the East, beautiful in both form and color.
+To the country, he was not only a brave and talented Dien Bien Phu artist, a great artist of the revolutionary fine arts, but also a person with the leading merit in creating the country's animation career with works "... imbued with the spirit of the East, beautiful in both form and color.
 Can be ranked among the classics of the Vietnamese animation genre".

 As a soldier who fought for many years on the front, I especially appreciate the sketches of the artist - People's Artist Ngo Manh Lan drawn in the Dien Bien Phu trenches.
-In our forever childlike souls, the children who grew up on the streets of Hanoi, he is always with us in the image of the adventurous Cricket, Saint Giong, Thach Sanh, Puss in Boots, Kitten or the talking starling...
+In our forever childlike souls, the children who grew up on the streets of Hanoi, he is always in us with the image of the adventurous Cricket, Saint Giong, Thach Sanh, Puss in Boots, Kitten or the talking starling...
 He is forever in our love...

 CHAU LA VIET